sftcd/openssl/esnistuff/README.md

 Most recent first...

+- 20200928: back at it now that the github discussion-storm seems to have died down on the pre-08 changes

 - Starting to do local ECH testing (ECH isn't actually happening yet, but soon:-), to do that, after you have a local ESNI stup working, then kick that off with: